tymyrddin/purple/source/docs/audits/iec62443/walls-and-gates.md

 statement about the besiegers: it names which class of attacker this part of the fortress is designed to keep out, and implies what the controls in [locks and patrols](locks-and-patrols.md) have to achieve.

-A target level set uniformly high across all zones usually signals that the exercise was skipped rather than that the estate is a citadel: uniform targets ignore the risk assessment they are meant to follow, and commit the organisation to controls it is unlikely to sustain everywhere.
+A target level set uniformly high across all zones usually signals that the exercise was skipped, not that the estate is a citadel: uniform targets ignore the risk assessment they are meant to follow, and commit the organisation to controls it is unlikely to sustain everywhere.